We explain the different regional climates in Switzerland and what to expect each season to help you better prepare for life in the alpine country.

 The seasons in Switzerland

-In Switzerland, spring runs from mid-March to mid-June, with average temperatures ranging from 8°C to 15°C. These comfortable daytime temperatures allow for plenty of outdoor activities.
+In Switzerland, spring runs from mid-March to mid-June, with average temperatures ranging from 8°C to 15°C. These comfortable daytime temperatures allow for plenty of possibilities to explore Switzerland’s outstanding natural scenery.
 However, the nights can get fairly chilly, dropping as low as 5°C. The weather in spring is variable, so it might be wise to hang on to your winter coat and scarf, but leave behind your heavy winter knits.
 And because spring showers are guaranteed, don’t forget your umbrella, either.

 Spring is a great time to explore the country’s many hiking trails while they are lined with flowering trees; all the while enjoying views of the snowy Alps in the distance.
 You can also catch some great Swiss festivals during the season such as Zurich’s Spring Festival, Sechseläuten, in April, and Ascension Day (Auffahrt), which falls 40 days after Easter.
 Of course, Easter is also the perfect time to sample some of the 180,000 tons of Swiss chocolate that is produced in Switzerland each year.

 Summer begins in mid-June and ends around mid-September.
 The season is generally dry and warm, with humidity depending on the altitude.
 With mild temperatures, ranging from 18°C to 28°C, and longer days in July and August, this is also a great time of year to explore the various hiking trails, cities, and Swiss festivals.